AleezaAdnan/Getting-Started-With-ML/Core Learning Algorithms/Supervised Learning/supervised_learning.md

 [Random Forest Notebook](random_forest.ipynb) covers the implementation of Random Forest for classification problem on the Credit Card dataset

+*Model-Performance*
 The model performs exceptionally well with an accuracy of 99%, correctly classifying 168 instances of class 1 and 47 instances of class 0.
 Precision, recall, and F1-scores for class 1 are all near-perfect, with only a few misclassifications of class 1 instances as class 0.
 The confusion matrix shows no false positives for class 0, showing the model's accuracy.

 ### 5. Logisitc Regression

+There're three types of Logistic Regression
-Logistic Regression is a statistical method used for binary classification, the goal is to predict one of the two outcomes.
+Binary Logistic Regression is a statistical method used for binary classification, the goal is to predict one of the two outcomes.
 Unlike Linear Regression, which predicts continuous values, Logisitic Regression predicts the probabailities that an instance belong to a particular class.
 - It uses the *Sigmoid Function* (also called the logisitc function) to map predicted values to probabilities.
 (An S-shaped curve that gives the output between 0 and 1)
 - The model outputs a probability, and you can set a threshold/decision boundary (commonly 0.5) to classify the result into one of the two classes.

-This was Binary Logistic Regression, then there's **Multi-Nomial Logisitc Regression** which is used when the target variable has three or more unordered categories for example, sheep, cow, bull
+Then there's **Multi-Nomial Logisitc Regression** which is used when the target variable has three or more unordered categories for example, sheep, cow, bull

 Both Linear Logistic Regression, and Multinomial Logisitic Regression can be implemented directly using sklearn.
+[Logistic Regression Notebook](logisitc_regression.ipynb) covers the implementation of Linear Logistic Regression for detecting spam,

+The model has a high accuracy of 97.9%, meaning it correctly classified most of the spam and ham emails.
+The ROC-AUC score of 0.92 suggests that the model is effective in identifying both spam and ham emails.

-[Logistic Regression Notebook](logisitc_regression.ipynb) covers the implementation of Linear Logistic Regression for detecting spam, Multi-Nomial Logisitic Regression can be implemented for appropriate dataset the same way, by just adding the multi_class parameter:
+Multi-Nomial Logisitic Regression can be implemented for appropriate dataset the same way, by just adding the multi_class parameter:

 ```
 model = LogisticRegression(multi_class='multinomial')

 ```
+Then there's **Ordinal Logistic Regression** it's used when the target variable has three or more ordered categories.
+For example, if you're predicting a customer's satisfaction level as "low," "medium," or "high," ordinal logistic regression can be used because the categories have a natural order.
+Ordinal logistic regression is not directly supported by scikit-learn.
+However, you can use the statsmodels library to implement it.
+It's more specialized, often used in fields like social sciences or medical research where the target variable has a natural order but the distances between the categories are not necessarily equal.